Gunter Annex: Gunter Annex

 In 1971, nearly 800 acre of Gunter were returned to the city of Montgomery.
 In that year the Air Force Data Systems Design Center moved there and in 1972 the Senior Noncommissioned Officer Academy came to Gunter.
 In early 1973, Gunter was redesignated an "Air Force Station".

+In 1976, Gunter received one of the early Arpanet drops which is the precursor to the internet as it is known today.
+The 1977 Arpanet Logic Map (illustrates the drop in the bottom center of the Picture.

 Major construction was undertaken in the 1980s and 1990s, thanks to the advocacy of Congressman William Dickinson, and in 1988 Gunter was redesignated an "Air Force Base".
 The primary tenants were still the Extension Course Institute, the Senior Noncommissioned Officer Academy and the Air Force Data Systems Design Center.

 In March 1992, Gunter was again redesignated, this time as Maxwell Air Force Base, Gunter Annex, and now falls under the command of nearby Maxwell Air Force Base.